-18 See Crichlow v Canada (Attorney General), A-562-97.
+&lt;sup>17 See Crichlow v Canada (Attorney General), A-562-97.

-- [35] Further, I acknowledge that it was the Appellant who submitted a copy of the correct PHO into evidence.
-This said, hearings before the Tribunal are de novo, which means I must consider all relevant evidence that is before me. - [36] After consideration of the foregoing, I find sufficient evidence that the employer established a COVID-19 policy, in response to the PHO.
-That policy set out that failure to be vaccinated against COVID-19 by the set deadlines would result in suspension and termination.
+[32] Further, I acknowledge that it was the Appellant who submitted a copy of the correct PHO into evidence.
+This said, hearings before the Tribunal are de novo, which means I must consider all relevant evidence that is before me.

+[33] After consideration of the foregoing, I find the Commission provided undisputed evidence that the employer established a COVID-19 policy, in response to the PHO.

-Did the Appellant know about the employer's policy?
+- Did the Appellant know about the employer's policy?

-- [37] Yes.
-I find that it is more likely than not that the Appellant knew the employer's requirement (policy) that all employees had to be vaccinated against COVID-19 to continue working.
-She also knew, or ought to have known, that failure to show proof of vaccination against COVID-19, on or before October 25, 2021, would result in her suspension and subsequent termination. - [38] The Appellant explained how she had conversations with her manager about the employer's COVID-19 vaccination requirements (policy), deadlines, and the PHO.
-I accept this as evidence that the Appellant knew the consequences of non-compliance.
+[34] Yes.
+The Appellant agreed that she received the employer's emails, setting out the employer's requirement (policy) that all employees had to be vaccinated against COVID-19 to continue working.
+She confirmed those emails said that all employees had to show proof of vaccination against COVID-19, on or before October 25, 2021, or they would be suspended.
+If the employees remained noncompliant, they would be terminated on November 15, 2021.

+[35] The Appellant also said that she had conversations with her manager about the employer's requirements (policy) and the PHO.
+This is evidence that the Appellant knew the consequences of non-compliance.